 Keeping your child cool during hot spells and heatwaves can be tricky, especially if there are water restrictions and you can’t just let them loose in the paddling pool or under the hose or sprinkler.
-So we’ve had a look around for some ideas to help cool down the kids.
+So we’ve had a look around for some ideas to keep the kids cool – and these are amazing!

 Making some home made frozen ice pops and keeping a steady supply of them going is my top tip for keeping the kids cool.

 For an alternative to fruit juice, cut up fresh fruit and freeze in coconut water.
 And if you don’t have an ice pop mould, then easy alternatives are to freeze the yoghurt tubes or stick a popsicle stick in a yoghurt and freeze.

 Get your child to help make ice paints, they will then enjoy making some cold art after the paints are ready.